gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 - Creator's GitHub profile: [https://github.com/gpbacay](https://github.com/gpbacay)

 Thank you for choosing HARAYA as your AI virtual assistant.
-We hope HARAYA enhances your productivity, provides valuable information, and delivers a personalized experience.
+I hope HARAYA enhances your productivity, provides valuable information, and delivers a personalized experience.